North Brookfield High School

 North Brookfield High School is a public high school in North Brookfield, Massachusetts, United States.
 The school serves the residents of North Brookfield exclusively, making it one of the smallest high schools in the region.
 Recently, a new building was built next to the old one.
 The construction was completed in 2006.
 NBHS was founded in 1857, making 2007 its 150th anniversary.

 Campus and location

 North Brookfield High School is located at 10 New School Drive, in the town of North Brookfield, Massachusetts.
 It is close to Route 67 and Route 148.

 The campus is also home to North Brookfield Elementary School, North Brookfield Junior High School, and the superintendent's office.

 The NBHS campus features several fields for baseball, softball, soccer, and field hockey, as well as a children's playground and a spacious parking lot.

 Administration

-The current superintendent of North Brookfield schools is Mary Jane Rickson.
-Timothy McCormick serves as principal of the high school.
+The current superintendent of North Brookfield schools is Tim McCormick.
+John diorio serves as principal of the high school.